 These Turkey Meatball Burgers are basically a tender, moist, and FLAVORFUL meatball transformed into a burger.
 The “meatball” patty is smothered with sweet marinara, covered in gooey fresh mozzarella and baked, for the perfect hand-held classic Italian dish.

 Turkey Meatball Burgers

 Even though I’d like to pretend football season is officially over since the Chief’s failed to make it into the Super Bowl this year, I need to face the cold, hard truth.
 The season is in fact, not over, and there is yet another game ahead we won’t be a part of.
 The truth hurts.
 But you know what makes me feel better??
 Knowing there’s still a reason to make Game Day dishes.
-Dishes like today’s Turkey Meatball Burger Melts to be exact.
+Dishes like today’s Turkey Meatball Burger Melts.

 These are, for lack of a better word, SO FREAKING GOOD.
 Like finish the entire (colossal) burger, even though you may burst if you take another bite, good.

 They taste like the most perfect, infinitely flavorful, tender-as-can-be meatball, but in burger form.
-I am VERY picky about meatballs and these meet all of my prerequisites for the ultimate meatball.
+I am VERY picky about meatballs and turkey meatball burgers meet all of my prerequisites for the ultimate meatball.

 The perfect meatball is….